 1) Phosphorus speciation, transformation, and loss from soils

-With a record-high publication related to soil P (about 300,000), the fundamental question on bioavailability and transformation of P in soils both on temporal and spatial scales are yet to be fully addressed.
+In the era after the Green Revolution, high-intensity livestock production and continued application of manure and fertilizers in excess of crop uptake have resulted in the build-up of P levels in agricultural soils.
+In some cases, the capacity of the soil to adsorb P has reached saturation, risking the increased loss of P to ground and surface waters.
+With a record-high publication related to soil P (> 300,000), the fundamental question on bioavailability and transformation of P in soils both on temporal and spatial scales is yet to be fully addressed.
 The current emphasis in this axis of research includes identification of the sources and pathway of (trans)formation of residual and recalcitrant P pools.
 It employs stable isotopes, along with other mineralogical and geochemical techniques, as i) ‘tracer’ to disentangle specific biogeochemical reactions and interactions among different P pools in soil, ii) ‘marker’ to distinguish successive generations of legacy P leached and/and retained in (sub)surface soils corresponding to the changes in P fertilization; and (iii) ‘integrator’ for input/output budgets in soil compartments and export from an ecosystem.

-Funding sources: NSF EPSCoR 2013, USDA 2013, 2016
+Funding sources: NSF EPSCoR 2013, 2018; NSF 2017; USDA 2013, 2015

 i) Phytate and other inositol phosphates

+Among different P pools in soils, organic P constitutes 40-55% of total P in agricultural soils that have been amended with poultry litter or animal manure.
+Inositol phosphates (IPx; where x is the number of phosphate moieties in inositol) comprise generally 36-54% of organic phosphorus in soils.
 Research in this axis of research aims to address gaps in current knowledge regarding the distribution of IPx in soils and waters, microbial (phytate degrading bacteria and beta-propeller phytase gene expression) response to phytate loading, and de-phosphorylation of IPx by different phosphatase enzymes and characteristic degradation pathways.
 It applies a variety of non-conventional research tools including HPLC/HPIC, solid-state and solution 31P NMR, and stable isotopes to address these questions.

 Pesticides are an integral part of US agriculture with virtually 100% of planted acres treated with one or more varieties and annual expenditures reaching approximately $12 billion in 2008.
-Glyphosate [(N-phosphonomethyl)glycine], a broad spectrum herbicide, outranks all other herbicides particularly due to i) its effectiveness in controlling many types of weeds; ii) the emergence of glyphosate-tolerant genetically modified crops (including soybean, corn, cotton, and canola); iii) its lower cost relative to other herbicides; iv) its utility in no-till farming, minimizing soil erosion, and water conservation; and v) the public perception that glyphosate has low toxicity and mobility in the environment.
+Glyphosate [(N-phosphonomethyl)glycine], a broad-spectrum herbicide, outranks all other herbicides particularly due to i) its effectiveness in controlling many types of weeds; ii) the emergence of glyphosate-tolerant genetically modified crops (including soybean, corn, cotton, and canola); iii) its lower cost relative to other herbicides; iv) its utility in no-till farming, minimizing soil erosion, and water conservation; and v) the public perception that glyphosate has low toxicity and mobility in the environment.
 Various studies, however, have shown possible toxicological effects linked to its widespread use in soils and other environments.

 Funding sources: USDA 2017

-3) Phosphorus cycling in the Chesapeake Bay and its watershed
+4) Phosphorus cycling in the Chesapeake Bay and its watershed

 The Chesapeake Bay, the largest and most productive estuary in the USA, suffers from varying degrees of eutrophication and dead zone, fueled by both point and non–point source nutrient loading.
 A significant restoration and protection effort has been implemented to improve the water quality in the Bay.
 Restoration of the Bay is complicated by the multitude of nutrient sources, their temporally and spatially variable inputs, and complex interacting factors affecting the occurrence, fate, and transport of nutrients.
 Phosphorus mass balance calculations show that the bay imports ~26% and ~30% of total P from the coastal ocean and from the sediment-water interface, respectively.